anuraghazra/github-readme-stats/readme.md

 # GitHub Stats Card

-Copy-paste this into your markdown content, and that's it.
-Simple!
+Copy-paste this into your markdown content, and that's it. simple!

 Change the `?username=` value to your GitHub's username.